CoolDude034/LawSpawnEnhanced/README.md

 # Features:
 * Standard Dispatch disabled while onfoot, and re-enabled when inside a vehicle (not compatible with script-based dispatch mods or it would work if it doesn't call ENABLE_DISPATCH_SERVICE native, but dispatch.meta edits work fine)
 * Game will try to find a best suitable spawn location when attempting to spawn units, e.g sidewalks
-* By default, interiors will NOT spawn any cops, but you can edit the ynv and tick isFootPath to true for allowing cops to spawn there, but unsure if this would also spawn regular peds too.
 * Certain locations have vantage points for snipers to spawn from (only 1 sniper can exist at a time)
 * Diverse arsenal for SWAT units onfoot.
 * DT_SwatHelicopter excluded, you will see units being dropped off from the air incase ground units can't reach you.